mfaani/mfaani/content/posts/wwdc-keynote.md

 ### Continuity
 - Universal Control
 - Handoff.
-Handoff to facetime.
+Handoff to Facetime.
 If you bring your phone near to your Mac, you can then switch over.
+- Use iPhone Mac on Mac as your camera.
+Need a Mount.
+- Can use Portrait mode...
+- Studio Light: Lighten face + darken background
+- Desk view: Can see work in my desk.
+Desk View is doing this from Ultra wide Camera. **Mount is available this year**.
+[Add Image]

+### iPadOS

+- Collaboration: Initiating a collaboration across the system.
+- Can add new Safari Tabs to share.
+Can see who's watching which tab.

+### Freeform app

+- Freeform can be used for creating diagrams, boards, add their thoughts.
+You'll get to see their live cursors.
+Can just jump to to see where someone is at.
+Photos, Audio, Video, Web links.
+- Can preview things

+### Gaming on iPad
+- Meta 3 improvements
+- Background download API
+- GameCenter profile: Add activity.
+Find out if they beat your score.

+### Desktop-class apps
+- Stage manager on iPads
+- Can work with overlapping window